Blog SEO (Search Engine Optimization) is more important than ever when it comes to getting your blog posts noticed on

 Writing guest blog posts: Getting published on someone else’s blog gives you a chance to get a link back (aka backlink) to your blog.
 When someone else vouches for your work, it shows Google you must be providing quality content and rewards you with better search rankings.

-Networking with other bloggers: If you’ve been smart and learned to pick a niche to blog about where you have some expertise (or connections), other bloggers can be your best friends when it comes to helping spread the word!
+- Networking with other bloggers: If you’ve been smart and learned to pick a niche to blog about where you have some expertise (or connections), other bloggers can be your best friends when it comes to helping spread the word!
 Employ intelligent blogger outreach practices to send them an email about being a guest their podcast, accepting a Q&A style article from you or joining forces to do a joint YouTube video series together.

 - Sharing new content on social media: People aren’t going to be checking your site daily to see if there’s updated content.
 Make everyone’s life easier by sharing and promoting posts on social media.
 You never know, you might luck out and go viral.